TonyShekhawat/qb-ricin/README.md

 # qb-ricin
  don't eat it

- Harvest ricin plant for a ricin seed, process ricin seed, combine processed ricin with food and drinks.
+ Harvest a ricin plant for a ricin seed, process ricin seed, combine processed ricin with food and drinks.

  Add these items to your item list shared/items.lua: